amrbasiony97/employee_console_app/README.md

 ## Print Employees

-Print all employees in the database with a key feature of auto adjusting columns width according to existing data.
+Print all employees in the database with a critical feature of auto-adjusting column width according to existing data.

 ## Search For Employees

-Search for employees in database using:
+Search for employees in the database using:
 - **Name** with substring searching algorithm and non-case sensitive
 - **Email** with substring searching algorithm and non-case sensitive
 - **Age range**